poojan/symbiosis.js/README.md

 	//Static methods available on the model
 	//Default methods are create, remove, get, findOrCreate, where
-	//The ORM will keep track of models based on ID, and should return the exact
+	//The Symbiosis will keep track of models based on ID, and should return the exact
 	//same instance of a model on subsequest gets.
 	//var a = Person.get(5);
 	//var b = Person.get(5);